j-mendez/polyglot-starter/README.md

 ## About

 This apps main goal is for CRUD, architecture, and security.
 Since security is a core focus for the application we are using [Deno](https://github.com/denoland) for the backend along with [oak](https://oakserver.github.io/oak/) as a middleware framework ("express like").
+When you post an order, if the option is not a part of the ingredient list the order will be rejected with output of valid options.
+The ingredient list is in memory using `enum`.
+If we want to add the ability to add to the ingredients list we can either mutate the enum at runtime or use the database with a `seed` step to generate the intial ingredients based off the enums.
+For now neither was done and the option to add a new ingredient is set by bypassing the available options through the `customeIngredients` property in the order item.
+For an example checkout [custom-order-fixture](./fixtures/post-custom-order.sh)